 Packaging and System Integration

-As proof of the functionality as well as the characterization of produced sensors and actuators, the IMPT studies, develops and applies several aspects of the AVT.
+For the proof of functionality as well as for the characterization of produced sensors and actuators, the IMPT studies, develops, and applies several aspects of AVT (packaging and system integration).

-Generally an electrical contact between a component (sensor or actuator) and a circuit board is produced by an ultrasonic wire bonding.
-An ultrasonic wire bonder is a welding technique for producing discrete electrical connections with chips on conductor plate substrates.
-The components to be joined must exhibit sufficient contact surface (“pads” / landing spaces), at which, the wires are mainly made of gold or aluminum and have a diameter of 10 μm.
-The wire is not melted, but rather reamed using pressure, heat and ultrasonic energy forming a permanent joint.
-For the ultrasonic wire bonding, a manual and semi-automatic bonder are available at the IMPT.
-For this process, Au or Al-wires are bonded on the Au, Cu, or Ni contact pads.
+Generally, an electrical contact between a component (sensor or actuator) and a circuit board is created through ultrasonic wire bonding.
+An ultrasonic wire bonder is a welding tool that can produce discrete electrical connections with chips on conductor plate substrates.
+The components to be joined must exhibit sufficient surface contact (“pads” / landing spaces) and the wires that are usually used are made of gold or aluminum and have a diameter of 10 μm.
+The wire is not melted, but rather reamed using pressure, heat, and ultrasonic energy to form a permanent joint.
+For the ultrasonic wire bonding, a manual and a semi-automatic bonder are available at the IMPT.
+Here, Au- or Al-wires are bonded on the Au, Cu, or Ni contact pads.
 Electrical contacts can also be produced by soldering.